 In the past 10 years a rash of sulphite allergies/sensitivities have sent many to hospital prompting regulations to be put in place to reduce the risk.
 However, pre-made meals are full of them, and while I personally haven’t felt any adverse issues with them yet, I’d rather limit my intake where possible.

 So, I guess what I’m trying to say is: wouldn’t a meal plan be better?

 Planning your meals means that you produce less waste, save money and can better prepare your meals in advance so that they really are as convenient as store bought pre-made foods.

 Cook your own food and know what’s going in it.
 Cooking gives you and your family the opportunity to learn and be creative together.
-I don’t know about you, but working alongside my mom and my grandma on those day to day meals are how learned to cook.
+I don’t know about you, but working alongside my mom and my grandma on those day-to-day meals is how I learned to cook.